Sajjon/svar/crates/core/README.md

 for this is that it is hard to reach a high level of entropy (security) with the proposed number of questions and answers.

-Furthermore, an adversary who knows the victim (close friend or family) might know the answers to some of the questions.
+Furthermore, an adversary who knows the victim (close friend or a family member) might know the answers to some of the questions.

 ```rust
 extern crate svar_core;